BetaTH13/check-commit/README.md

 # check-commit-messages

-GitHub Action to validate commits messages in pull requests Checks if commits contans a specific keyword.
+GitHub Action to validate commits messages in pull requests.
+Checks if commits contains a specific keyword.
 By default if **atleast one commit** contains the keyword the actions passes.
 There is an option to require all commits to contain the keyword.